 Milford Sound transportation: How to get there

 The drive into Fiordland National Park is one of the most scenic in the world, so no nodding off!
 You have a couple of options to get here.
 You can hop on a coach.
-There are loads of Milford Sound tour packages from Queenstown, or catch an InterCity bus that drops you there and you can go explore yourself.
-It is recommended to book your activities in Milford Sound before going as you do not want to risk arriving and everything be fully booked.
+There are loads of Milford Sound tour packages from Queenstown or catch an InterCity bus that drops you there and you can go explore yourself.
+It is recommended to book your activities in Milford Sound before going as you do not want to risk arriving and everything is fully booked.

 Driving is another option.
-From Queenstown, it’s roughly a four hour drive (288 km/ 179 miles), or two hour drive (121 km/ 75 miles) from Te Anau.
+From Queenstown, it’s roughly a four-hour drive (288 km/ 179 miles), or two-hour drive (121 km/ 75 miles) from Te Anau.
 Or the most spectacular way to reach the ‘eighth wonder of the world’ is by air.
 You can fly to Milford in a small plane or helicopter!
 But of course, we reckon the best way to see New Zealand is to go on a guided adventure tour with New Zealand Trails!

 Milford Sound accommodation: Where to stay

 Your options for staying a night at Milford Sound are very limited.
 You are not allowed to freedom camp and there is only one public accommodation available, Milford Sound Lodge.
 They have accommodation options ranging from their luxurious riverside chalets to camping sites.
-The other Milford Sound accommodation option is to stay overnight on the fjord on an overnight cruise.
-You can also spend the night onboard a boat on Doubtful Sound too!
+The other Milford Sound accommodation option is to stay overnight on the fiord on an overnight cruise.
+You can also spend the night on board a boat on Doubtful Sound too!
 If you just want to do a day trip to the area, then you can stay in either Queenstown or Te Anau.

-Other New Zealand fjords worth visiting
+Other New Zealand fiords worth visiting

 - Doubtful Sound